thefloppydriver/pc2drc/README.md

  Stream PC->WiiU Gamepad and Give your gamepad a new use!
 (Linux only)

-# HUGE DISCLAIMER:
- THIS IS NOT FINISHED YET!!

- DO NOT CLONE/RUN THIS PROJECT UNTIL I REMOVE THIS DISCLAIMER (will be removed Feb 19th, 2022)

 # What is this?
  An easy-to-setup way to stream your desktop directly from your PC to your WiiU Gamepad with almost 0 latency and full touchscreen/joystick support!